rharper2/Juqst/README.md

     state = stabiliseSymp(symplectic(23,4)) # for the tableau of clifford '23' in a 4 qubit system

-Of course there are actually 4^4 version of of symplectic 23, because of the different phases that we can have - this will be implemented shortly.
+Of course there are actually 4^n versions of of symplectic 23 (here n = 4), because of the different phases that we can have - this will be implemented shortly.

 # Decomposing a tableau (such as clifford)